-Please ensure that, if you cannot keep your appointment for any reason, you call the Reception desk at the QMHA on 01707 666399 or QMHreception@rvc.ac.uk as soon as possible so that another cat from our waiting list can be treated instead.
+Please ensure that, if you cannot keep your appointment for any reason, you call the Reception desk at the QMHA on 01707 666366 as soon as possible so that another cat from our waiting list can be treated instead.

 How long will your cat have to remain in isolation?